akeneo/pim-community-dev/README.md

 Configure crontab
 -----------------

-To run following command every minute :
+To ensure that completeness is as up to date as possible, you can configure the following crontab
+line:

-php app/console pim:product:completeness-calculator
+*/5 * * * * php app/console pim:product:completeness-calculator > /tmp/completeness.log

 Checking your System Configuration
 ----------------------------------